paxbun/laplace-eq-therm/README.md

 ![Example](./Example.png)

-Retrieves temperature information from Arduino and computes (approximate) solution of the Laplace equation problem.
+Retrieves temperature information from Arduino and computes the (approximate) solution of the Laplace equation problem.

 ## Prerequisites